-In recent years sorrel has become very popular in and outside the Caribbean.
-You can purchase sorrel drink already brewed or buy sorrel flowers dried and packaged in Jamaican restaurants and grocery stores where Caribbean foods are sold.
+In recent years sorrel has become so popular in and outside the Caribbean that several companies now distribute it worldwide.
+Sorrel can be purchased already brewed in Jamaican restaurants and grocery stores where Caribbean foods are sold.
+The dry petals can be found in many Spanish and Caribbean grocery stores worldwide.
 If you cannot find sorrel where you live Amazon.com is your best bet for purchasing the dried petals.
-The remaining ingredients are all found easily in any local grocery store.
+The remaining ingredients can be easily found in any local grocery store.

 One of my favorite ways to use the left-over sorrel petals is to make sorrel rum cake

 - 8 C boiling water (**For maximum flavor, add spices to the water before boiling. )

 - 2 – 3 C sugar

 - 2 to 4 oz. ginger (grated (1 – 2 tsp ginger powder) )